Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 We also have a fully automatized vivado workflow to implement our designs and the ability to write the bitstream, and interface with the FPGA's internal JTAG accessible registers using an open source programming tool without the need for an official Xilinx programmer.

+In the end, our seemingly bad idea turned out to be a rather worth while endevour making this perhapse the most cost effective entrypoints for a  Kintex UltraScale+ board.

 # Ressources